-THE FASHION LAW EXCLUSIVE - Nike has exclusive rights in the word "Waffle" when it comes to clothing and footwear, or at least it does according to its latest action on the intellectual property front.
-The Portland, Oregon-based sportswear giant has opposed another party’s pending trademark application for the mark “WAFL+” on the grounds that it is too close to its own trademark registrations for the word “Waffle.”
+Nike has exclusive rights in the word "Waffle" when it comes to clothing and footwear, or at least it does according to a recent trademark action it initiated.
+The Portland, Oregon-based sportswear giant has opposed another party’s pending trademark application for the mark “WAFL+”.
+According to Nike, that trademark is too similar to its own trademark registrations for the word “Waffle.”

-Texas-based Dommonic Nelson filed to register the WAFL+ mark with the U.S. Patent and Trademark Office (“USPTO”) in June 2015.
+Texas-based Dommonic Nelson filed to register his "WAFL+" mark with the U.S. Patent and Trademark Office (“USPTO”) in June 2015.
 He told TFL that he came up with the WAFL+ brand in 2012, and has since garnered quite a local following in Houston, Texas.
 According to Nelson, “WAFL+ from its inception is a trademark that is meant to empower others, a mark that grows into a brand that represents euphoria and accomplishments in people’s lives.
 It is an acronym similar to FUBU (For Us By Us), another four letter brand.”

 Well, as of last month, Nike has filed to oppose Nelson’s registration.
 They claim that such a “registration would damage and injure [Nike],” as it is confusingly similar to Nike’s trademarks and “will inevitably lead to confusion, to mistake, or to deception of the public.”
 Nike claims that such confusion will cause it to suffer “grave and irreparable damage.”

 As you may know, before a trademark may be registered with the USPTO (and enforced by a trademark holder on a nationwide basis, as opposed to on a state-by-state basis), a number of requirements must be satisfied.
 For example, the mark must be published for opposition in the Official Gazette, a weekly publication of the USPTO.